fatihaksel/creativekidz.club/README.md

 ![Creative Kidz Logo](./design/ck_logo_yellow_small.png)

-It is a knowledge-base to keep kids entertained during the coronavirus crisis.
+It is a knowledge-base, learning & sharing platform to keep kids entertained during the coronavirus crisis.

 We have a survey for parents here --> https://www.surveymonkey.com/r/JQD8N37